Did you know?

 LCON and tree planting

 Since 2011, LCON has organised community tree planting events with the city council to help grow a community woodland in Cutteslowe and contribute to Oxford’s ‘urban forest’.
 With the help of hundreds of community volunteers, we have planted over 2000 trees in Cutteslowe Park and Sunnymead.
 You can find out more about our most recent community planting in Sunnymead here.
+We have no current plans for community tree plantings in north Oxford’s parks, but we encourage our members and supporters to take action in other ways (see below) and we signpost to tree planting events across Oxford whenever possible.

 Community tree planting has many benefits – not only can it help support local wildlife, reduce air pollution and fight flooding, it also brings neighbours together and offers a chance to get involved in our local community.
 But it’s important that we plant ‘the right trees, in the right places’, and we recognise that rewilding has a big role to play alongside tree planting.
 Find out more here.